huggingface/blog/diffusers-turns-1.md

 Over the last year, we also saw many companies choosing to build their products on top of 🤗 Diffusers.
 Here are a couple of products that have caught our attention:

 - [PlaiDay](http://plailabs.com/): “PlaiDay is a Generative AI experience where people collaborate, create, and connect.
 Our platform unlocks the limitless creativity of the human mind, and provides a safe, fun social canvas for expression.”
-- [Previs One](https://previs.framer.wiki/): “Previs One is a diffuser pipeline for cinematic storyboarding and previsualization—it understands film and television compositional rules just as a director would speak them.”
+- [Previs One](https://previs.framer.wiki/): “Previs One is a diffuser pipeline for cinematic storyboarding and previsualization — it understands film and television compositional rules just as a director would speak them.”
 - [Zust.AI](https://zust.ai/): “We leverage Generative AI to create studio-quality product photos for brands and marketing agencies.”
 - [Dashtoon](https://dashtoon.com/): “Dashtoon is building a platform to create and consume visual content.
 We have multiple pipelines that load multiple LORAs, multiple control-nets and even multiple models powered by diffusers.
 Diffusers has made the gap between a product engineer and a ML engineer super low allowing dashtoon to ship user value faster and better.”
 - [Virtual Staging AI](https://www.virtualstagingai.app/): "Filling empty rooms with beautiful furniture using generative models.”
 - [Hexo.AI](https://www.hexo.ai/): “Hexo AI helps brands get higher ROI on marketing spends through Personalized Marketing at Scale.
 Hexo is building a proprietary campaign generation engine which ingests customer data and generates brand compliant personalized creatives.”

-If you’re building products on top of 🤗 Diffusers, we’d love to chat to understand how we can make the library better and more useful for you!
+If you’re building products on top of 🤗 Diffusers, we’d love to chat to understand how we can make the library better together!
 Feel free to reach out to patrick@hf.co or sayak@hf.co.

 ## Looking forward

 As we celebrate our first anniversary, we're grateful to our community and open-source contributors who have helped us come so far in such a short time.
-We're happy to share that we'll be presenting a demo 🤗 Diffusers at ICCV 2023 this fall, and if you're attending, come see us!
+We're happy to share that we'll be presenting a 🤗 Diffusers demo at ICCV 2023 this fall – if you're attending, do come and see us!
 We'll continue to develop and improve our library, making it easier for everyone to use.
 We're also excited to see what the community will create next with our tools and resources.
 Thank you for being a part of our journey so far, and we look forward to continuing to democratize good machine learning together! 🥳

 ❤️ Diffusers team

 ---

-**Acknowledgements**: Thank you to Pedro Cuenca, Omar Sanseviero, Patrick von Platen, Giada Pistilli for their reviews, and Chunte Lee for designing the thumbnail.
+**Acknowledgements**: Thank you to [Omar Sanseviero](https://huggingface.co/osanseviero), [Patrick von Platen](https://huggingface.co/patrickvonplaten), [Giada Pistilli](https://huggingface.co/giadap) for their reviews, and [Chunte Lee](https://huggingface.co/Chunte) for designing the thumbnail.